-Moravian College offers financial aid to qualified students in the form of scholarships, loans, grants, and student employment to all students including athletes.
+Moravian University offers financial aid to qualified students in the form of scholarships, loans, grants, and student employment to all students including athletes.
 Such aid is intended to supplement the financial resources of the student's family allowing qualified prospects to experience a Moravian education.
 Aid is based on the applicant's academic promise and documented financial need.
 More than 80% of Moravian students receive financial aid in some form, and most offers of aid include some combination of grants, loans, and student employment.

 Helpful Admission Links